-We lease rigs on bareboat charters to our Equity Method Investment, Perforaciones Estratégicas e Integrales Mexicana, S.A. de C.V. ("Perfomex").
+We lease rigs on bareboat charters to our Equity Method Investment, Perforaciones Estratégicas e Integrales Mexicana, S.A. de C.V. ("Perfomex") and Perforaciones Estrategicas e Integrales Mexicana II, SA de CV ("Perfomex II").
 We expect lease revenue earned under the bareboat charters to be variable over the lease term, as a result of the contractual arrangement which assigns the bareboat a value over the lease term equivalent to residual cash after payments of operating expenses and other fees.
 We, as a lessor, do not recognize a lease asset or liability on our balance sheet at the time of the formation of the entities nor as a result of the lease.
-Revenue is recognized within Related party revenue in our Statement of Operations when management are able to reasonably predict the expected underlying bareboat rate over the contract term.
+Revenue is recognized within Related party bareboat revenue in our Statement of Operations when management are able to reasonably predict the expected underlying bareboat rate over the contract term.